whisper-project/in-my-voice.server.golang/README.md

-# in-my-voice.server.golang
+# In My Voice Server

-Server for the In My Voice app
+This is the server for the _In My Voice_ app, available on iOS and macOS.